kalpeshpatelce/S3BucketUploadUsingPowershell/README.md

 # SQL Backup File from Local to S3 Bucket using Multi Thread Technique in Powershell
-Upload the SQL Backup File from Local to S3 Bucket using Multi Thread Technology.
+Backing up & Upload the SQL Backup File from Local to S3 Bucket using Multi Thread Technology.
 Multiple Job running at a time to upload multiple file which is Controlled by  ThrottleLimit.

 # Scenario
 Project Requirement